Study modes: Full-time, Part-time

 Programme website: Italian

-Join our community and undertake a project comprising research assignments and a 15,000-word dissertation under the guidance of an experienced and well-published supervisor.
+Join our interdisciplinary community and undertake a project comprising research assignments and a 15,000-word dissertation under the guidance of an experienced and well-published supervisor.

 Our expertise covers most areas of Italian cultural studies from the Middle Ages to the present, including: